December 28th 2020. I’m deeply involved with running the online New Years Retreat. So here is a post to ponder on.

 I was interested in your writing that sitting still is enough to do great good for oneself and others.
 (See this post.)

 After I wrote the post where I say ‘sitting still is enough’ I realized that saying just that without further explanation can be seriously misunderstood.
 There can, for example, be an implication that practice is about passivity.
 Nothing could be further from the truth of it.
 People sit still for all sorts of reasons but it isn’t necessarily the fully intentional ‘sitting still’ that I am referring to.
 And the intention of the #still4amo is to keep the Precepts in body, speech and mind, and being reflective about what one does.
 So, yes great good emanates from living a Preceptual life.
 That’s doing as little harm as possible, doing the ‘good’ beyond the opposites of good/bad, right/wrong.
-All of this is assumed as being understood when one talks about, or refers to ‘sitting still’.
+All of this is assumed as being understood when one talks about or refers to ‘sitting still’.

 Well, I’d say I am not consciously aware of ‘being in each moment’.
-In other words I’ve not got the thought of ‘being in the moment’ or of that being a conscious ‘action’.
+In other words, I’ve not got the thought of ‘being in the moment’ or of that being a conscious ‘action’.
 I’ll talk about a term I can relate to better than the ‘in the moment’ term.
 Fully present (Uh! coin a term and it becomes a heavy log weighing itself down, no good for anybody)!
-Anyway we’re just talking about ideas here – trying to get our heads straight on the subject.
+Anyway, we’re just talking about ideas here – trying to get our heads straight on the subject.
 In actual practice fully present means fully present with.
-That’s not the ‘fully present’ when ones system is on high alert ready to fight, run or freeze.
-Which unfortunately is, for some people, a hair trigger response to circumstances which don’t warrant such a response.
+That’s not the ‘fully present’ when one’s system is on high alert ready to fight, run or freeze.
+Which unfortunately is, for some people, a hair-trigger response to circumstances which don’t warrant such a response.
 (That’s worth a blog post in itself).
 Going through a field with a Beware of The Bull sign would have me proceeding with caution and I’d certainly be fully present.
 It would not however be the everyday-fully-present a meditator enjoys as she walks down the road or gets on with sweeping the floor and the like.

 If I am walking down the street being fully present how am I helping others?

 Actually I’ve not a clue!
 Faith definitely underpins the ‘walking’.
-Not a faith IN anything – no ‘articles’ of faith in my Buddhist understand of that term.
+Not a faith IN anything – no ‘articles’ of faith in my Buddhist understanding of that term.
 Faith is, you could say, just simply walking on and ‘not knowing’ (remember the book ‘The Cloud Of Unknowing’?) and not being spooked by not knowing!